prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.allBidsAvailable() ⇒ `bool`

 {: .alert.alert-danger :}
-This method is deprecated as of version 1.0.
+This method is deprecated and will be removed in version 1.0 (scheduled for release Q4 2017).

 Returns a bool if all the bids have returned or timed out